Pay a Bill

 Special Message:Due to the Coronavirus (COVID-19) pandemic we invite you to take a virtual tour of Highland Park Women’s Hospital and Evanston Women’s Hospital prior to your delivery.

 Starting a family begins long before conception.
 As women begin to think about getting pregnant, they should consider the state of their own health.
 Finding an obstetrician or certified nurse midwife marks the first step to motherhood.
 A pre-pregnancy physical allows women to ask their physician questions about diet and nutrition, weight gain, prenatal vitamins and any other concerns.

-Most expectant mothers go through pregnancy, labor, delivery, recovery, and the postpartum period under the supervision of their general obstetricians.
+Most expectant mothers go through pregnancy, labor, delivery, recovery and the postpartum period under the supervision of their general obstetricians or midwives.
 If abnormal risks are involved or concerns develop during the pregnancy, obstetricians may refer the woman to a maternal health specialist in Maternal-Fetal Medicine.

 Mom's health continues to be a focus and caregivers pay special attention to her physical and emotional needs.
 Postpartum depression is not uncommon and many women find they need professional guidance to help them through this time of their life.

 When women and their families experience challenges related to pregnancy, birth, prematurity or perinatal loss the Perinatal Family Support Center provides a wide array of services.
 Skilled clinical staff recognize the profound impact of medically high-risk pregnancies or births, as well as assess the impact of complex issues on the family.
 Social Workers work hand-in-hand with nurses and physicians to provide patients and families needed assessment, crisis intervention, emotional support and linkage to community resources while promoting family stability and maternal health.